-Arthroscopy is the accepted way of performing joint surgery in horses and is a valuable tool in the diagnosis of joint disease.
+Arthroscopy is the accepted way to perform joint surgery in horses and is a valuable tool in the diagnosis of joint disease.
 Arthroscopic surgery can be used to remove bone and cartilage fragments, debride damaged ligaments and menisci, assist the repair of articular fractures with internal fixation, debride or inject subchondral bone cysts, repair cartilage, and debride and flush contaminated or septic synovial cavities.
-Arthroscopy is a valuable method for evaluating intrasynovial structures and is particularly useful for evaluation of soft tissue structures such as ligaments, cartilage, menisci, and synovial membranes.
-It should be used in concert with other diagnostic methods, including high-quality radiographs, ultrasonography, and MRI when available.
-Diagnostic arthroscopy is the most sensitive and specific tool for intra-articular evaluation in the horse.
+Arthroscopy is a valuable method to evaluate intrasynovial structures and is particularly useful to evaluate soft-tissue structures such as ligaments, cartilage, menisci, and synovial membranes.
+It should be used in concert with other diagnostic methods, including high-quality radiographs, ultrasonography, and CT and MRI when available.
+Diagnostic arthroscopy is the most sensitive and specific tool for intra-articular evaluation in horses.
 Athroscopes of 2.5–5 mm diameter can be placed in all joints of the equine limbs; however, not all areas of every joint can be examined.
 The arthroscope has also been used to examine, diagnose, and perform surgery on structures within the digital, carpal, and tarsal tendon sheaths (tenoscopy) and in the navicular, calcaneal, and bicipital bursas (bursoscopy).

 Diagnostic and surgical arthroscopy is technically demanding, and extensive experience is necessary to become proficient.
 Good knowledge of joint anatomy and good hand-eye coordination and spatial awareness are essential characteristics of successful surgeons.